-Overwhelming debt is an unfortunate reality for many individuals and families.
+Overwhelming debt is an unfortunate reality for many individuals and families, we take an honest look at bankruptcy.
 Facing aggressive collection agencies, and even lawsuits and wage garnishment is challenging for anyone.
 If you had the money to pay your debts, you would, but when you can’t make ends meet it is time to explore if bankruptcy is the right debt relief solution for you.

 An Honest Look at Bankruptcy